Maine Harvest Bucks

 The Maine Farmers’ Market Conventions are annual get-togethers of farmers’ market participants and workshop presenters held in late January.
 The first convention was organized in 2009 by the Downeast Business Alliance, a division of the Washington Hancock Community Agency.

-The purpose of the Conventions is to educate those involved in organizing and participating in farmers’ markets on better ways that were available to organize these businesses, including contacts with service providers of all types and offering networking opportunities for the participants.View the Conventions Archive
+The primary purpose of the Annual Convention is to connect and educate those involved in organizing and participating in farmers’ markets.View the Conventions Archive

 Maine Farmers’ Market Directory

-For news about Maine’s farmers’ markets, pictures of markets from around the state, and important announcements, follow our primary Facebook page.
+For news about Maine’s farmers’ markets, photos of markets from around the state, and important announcements, follow our primary Facebook page.

-We also have a Facebook page dedicated to market shoppers.
-This page features recipes, cooking advice, information about seasonal foods, tips on healthy eating, and more.
+We also have a Facebook page dedicated to the impactful work of Maine Harvest Bucks.
+This page features recipes, Maine Harvest Bucks market highlights, where and how to use MHB, cooking advice, information about seasonal foods, tips on healthy eating, and more.